conan-io/docs/examples/dev_flow/sanitizers/compiler_sanitizers.rst

 For MSVC, the available sanitizers are more limited, and you can find the complete list in the `MSVC documentation <https://learn.microsoft.com/en-us/cpp/sanitizers/>`_.

 Note that not all sanitizer combinations are possible, for example, with Clang, you cannot use more than one of the Address, Thread, or Memory sanitizers in the same program.

-Be aware once ``setting_user.yml`` is present in your Conan home, it will affect all your projects using Conan, asking for the setting ``compiler.sanitizer`` always.
-In order to disable it, just remove the ``settings_user.yml`` file from your Conan home.

 Adding Sanitizers as Part of the Profile
 ########################################